patel0ankur/cdk_docs/CDK Basics/OOP.md

       Analogy:

-      Think of your TV remote.
-You don't need to know how the TV works on the inside.
-You just press buttons (like volume up or change channel) to tell the TV what to do.
-Abstraction is like the remote; it lets you control things without worrying about the complex details.
+      Think of a TV remote.
+You don’t need to know how the TV works inside.
+You just press buttons to control it.
+Abstraction is like the remote; it lets you use something without worrying about the complex details.

     * Inheritance:

       Inheritance allows a new class to inherit properties and methods from an existing class.
 For Resource Class Hierarchy in CDK, common behaviors and properties are defined in base classes, which are then extended by specific resource classes.